 Temperature in the right place at the right time = higher cleaning effect

-This saves up to 25 % energy compared to cleaning with hot water at approx. 95° C and at the same time protects seals and plastic parts.
+This saves up to 25 % energy and water consumption compared to with water at approx. 95° C saves up to 25% energy and at the same time and at the same time protects seals and plastic parts.